isaac11-tech/the_muezzin_final_project/README.md

 ## What We Built

 ### 1.data_loader :
+- A loop that goes through all files and opens them.
+- for evary file take (with Pathlib) the metadata from the file.
 - convert it to json
 - Publishes them to Kafka.
-- the mapping looks like that: metadata = {
+- the maping looks like that:
+   metadata = {
             "metadata": {
                 "name": path.name,